4avka/9/cmd/config/readme.md

 form of the constraints and usage text that apply from the declarattion
 3. Produced structure contains initialisers, getters and setters that validate all input.
+4. Declaration of a set of commands that are processed via a set intersection operation to find the most precedent that run with the configuration pre-parsed.

 If it was needed the structure can have mutex locks for concurrent read/write by chaining unlock/lock into the initial validator and accessors, and chain onto